 Vincent: Who are you like as a leader?

 Christina: I am the kind of leader that is in the trenches with my team.
-I believe as a leader, I should share the same burden and accountabilities with my team, in order to understand their challenges.
+I believe, as a leader.
+I should share the same burden and accountabilities with my team to understand their challenges.

 Learn the problem, not just the process.

-Christina: Understanding what a normal day and work flow looks like for CSM is paramount for organizational success.
+Christina: Understanding what a typical day and workflow look like for CSM is paramount for organizational success.

 By observing and understanding the problem, not just the process – CSMs set themselves up for success.
-I believe becoming an expert on the problem slowly exposes them to what they are going to be doing.
+I believe becoming an expert on the issue slowly exposes them to what they will be doing.

-Vincent: What are the key characteristics (or aptitudes) that you look for when hiring new CSMs?
+Vincent: What are the key characteristics (or aptitudes) you look for when hiring new CSMs?

 Christina: Grit, which I consider to be four critical personality traits:

-Vincent: What could be the biggest impediments for achieving customer satisfaction?
+Vincent: What could be the most significant impediments for achieving customer satisfaction?

-This leaves me asking this question to myself - what can we do to help our customers achieve success when almost everyone is leveraging AI and machine learning to automating key processes?
+This leaves me asking this question: What can we do to help our customers achieve success when almost everyone is leveraging AI and machine learning to automate critical processes?